rticommunity/rticonnextdds-examples/examples/recording_service/service_admin/cpp/README.md

     to continue the replay for a specific amount of seconds.
 This command requires the number of seconds to be replayed.

--   [Optional] `--continue-slices`: it will allow the user to continue the replay for a specific amount of slices.
+-   [Optional] `--continue-slices`: it allows the user to continue the replay for a specific amount of slices.
 This command requires the number of slices to be replayed.

--   [Optional] `--current-timestamp`: it will allow the user to jump in time forward and backward in *Replay Service*.
+-   [Optional] `--current-timestamp`: it allows the user to jump in time forward and backward in *Replay Service*.
 This command requires a timestamp in nanosecond format.

-Note: In order to run the *Replay Service* debug mode commands you should uncomment the debug mode configuration inside `replay_remote_admin.xml`.
+Note: In order to run the *Replay Service* debug mode commands you must uncomment the debug mode configuration inside `replay_remote_admin.xml`.

 To run the administration app, you should go to the binary directory, or if you